From new product visualisations for startups to adding the finishing touches to high-end beauty product commercials.

-As an animated video production company, this is our bread and butter, from adding text to live-action videos to creating a CG product animation from scratch.
+As an animated video production company, this is our bread and butter, from adding text to live-action videos to creating a 3D product animation from scratch.

 The final stage of the video production process, incorporating music or a voiceover can further help explain the benefits of your brand or product, bringing your content to life.

 Want to see our work in action?

 Explore a portfolio of some of Frantic’s best work below, covering a variety of animation techniques for all manner of brands, companies and agencies.